Uncovering bistability phenomena in two-layer Couette flow experiments using nonlocal evolution equations: In-depth study of the bistability case

-Throughout \S ~\ref{sec:bistability}, we set $R = 709$, $\nu = 0.01$, $m = 2.76$, following \citet{BartheletCharruFabre1995}.
-In figure~\ref{fig:bistability}, the fundamental \(2\pi\)-periodic family (branch 1) is stable just beyond onset and remains stable up to \(\Lambda\approx 0.040\).
-At this value the dominant eigenvalue crosses the imaginary axis with nonzero frequency, and branch 1 loses stability via a Hopf bifurcation.
-The even-harmonic \(\pi\)-periodic family (branch 2) emerges at \(\Lambda\approx 0.010\) via a steady bifurcation from the flat state and is initially unstable; it stabilises at \(\Lambda\approx 0.016\) and remains stable until \(\Lambda\approx 0.035\), after which it is unstable on \([0.036,\,0.057]\) and restabilises at \(\Lambda\approx 0.057\), and stays stable at least up to \(\Lambda\approx 0.090\) before losing stability again.
-There is a clear bistability window \(0.016\lesssim \Lambda \lesssim 0.035\) in which branches 1 and 2 are simultaneously stable.
+Figure~\ref{fig:bistability} presents results for both branches along with their stability---blue curves/symbols are used for stable states and red for unstable ones.
+The upper row shows the bifurcation branches in the $\Lambda-C$ and $\Lambda-\| H\|_{L^2}$ space.
+We observe that the fundamental \(2\pi\)-periodic family (branch 1) is stable just beyond onset and remains stable up to \(\Lambda\approx 0.040\).
+At this value the dominant eigenvalue of \eqref{eq:linstab} crosses the imaginary axis with nonzero frequency, and branch 1 loses stability via a Hopf bifurcation.
+The $\pi$-periodic family (branch 2) emerges at $\Lambda\approx 0.010$ via a pitchfork bifurcation from the flat state and is initially unstable; it stabilises at \(\Lambda\approx 0.016\) and remains stable until \(\Lambda\approx 0.036\).
+There is a clear bistability window \(0.016\lesssim \Lambda \lesssim 0.036\) in which branches 1 and 2 coexist and are linearly stable, explaining the phenomena observed in experiments.

-At \(\Lambda\approx 0.0358\), branch~2 undergoes a steady secondary bifurcation, giving rise to a new steady branch.
-The new branch is immediately stable (not shown in figure~\ref{fig:bistability}), while branch 2 loses stability at the same point.
-This exchange of stability is consistent with a supercritical pitchfork, as the critical eigenvalue is real at onset.
-The new branch stays stable until $\Lambda = 0.1367$, where it undergoes a Hopf bifurcation and loses stability.
+Indeed, at \(\Lambda\approx 0.036\), branch~2 undergoes a pitchfork bifurcation with a real eigenvalue, giving rise to a new steady branch.
+The new branch has norm very close to that of branch 2 and so is not depicted here, instead we will discuss this new branch in details in \S ~\ref{sec:newbranch}.